joe-crick/calendar-model/readme.md

 #### Define an Event Binder

 Each `Day` in a result set returned by Calendar Model contains an `events` property.
 The `events` property can store an arbitrary set \(Array\) of data.
-Event data lives outside of the Calendar Model, and is merged in to `Day`s when a result set is generated.
+Event data lives outside of the Calendar Model, and is one-way, one-time bound to `Day`s when a result set is generated.

 For example, given the following event data format: